 The instructor-led curriculum consists of 14 training modules that delivers unbiased, relevant, and accurate financial education.
 The instructor will use the Instructor Guide, PowerPoint Slides and the Participant Guide covering all modules.

 The Vocational Adjustment Trainer should use various teaching and training strategies when implementing the prescribed curriculum to address accommodation and learning needs of each participant in a class.
+This service may be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR3121, Referral for Work Readiness Services.
+Refer to VR-SFP 3.6.4.1 Remote Service Delivery.

 Any request to change a Money Smart Service Description, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director, using the VR3472, Contracted Service Modification Request form, before the change is implemented.